enu235/reader/README.md

    - The application will analyze the page and identify potential content areas
    - You can select which content area to read from
 4. Configure the font family, font size, and reading speed (words per minute)
+5. Toggle the context view on/off to see surrounding text while reading
-5. Click "Start" to begin reading
+6. Click "Start" to begin reading
-6. Use "Pause" to pause reading and "Stop" to stop completely
+7. Use "Pause" to pause reading and "Stop" to stop completely

+## Context View

+The application includes a context view feature that shows the surrounding text while focusing on one word at a time:

+1. The current word is displayed prominently in the center
+2. The surrounding text is shown in the background with reduced opacity
+3. The current word's position is highlighted in the context text
+4. Toggle the context view on or off using the switch in the top-right corner

 ## Web Page Content Extraction